suharyadi2112/suharyadi2112/README.md

 - 🧩 **Sudev-Whatsapp-Tools**
   Multi-instance WhatsApp manager with real-time monitoring, template-based messaging, and scalable message handling built in Go on top of Whatsmeow. [web:28]

-- 📊 **Call-IT-Geng**
-  Lightweight reporting platform for IT teams to track issues and activities.

 - 🏥 **Business Apps** – `klinik`, `Aplikasi-Tes-Karyawan`, `Aplikasi-Tenaga-Kependidikan`
   Applications that support clinic workflows and employee testing/administration. [web:22]